jeff4/bionotes.github.io/ochem.md

 * 3/30 - 4/04 Problem 6-20.
 Remember, swapping any two constituents automatically switches R/S.
 * 4/05 Started Section 6-13 on the S<sub>N</sub>1 reaction
 * 4/06 more on section 6-13 reaction coordinate comparing transition states of S<sub>N</sub>1 vs S<sub>N</sub>1
+* 4/07 S<sub>N</sub>1 proceed faster when carbocations ionize more easily in Step 1 of reaction.
+This is helped by more substituted alkyl groups which stabilize the carbocation with the dipole moment that happen for each additional alkyl group. see p.
+245.